sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ## Using command line on the cluster

-Now that you are in the head node, time to get acquainted with your environment and to prepare the upcoming practicals. we will also use this as a short introduction/reminder on UNIX command line.
+Now that you are in the head node, it is time to get acquainted with your environment and to prepare the upcoming practicals.
+We will also use this as a short reminder about the UNIX command line.

 You can also refer to this nice [Linux Command Line Cheat Sheet](https://appletree.or.kr/quick_reference_cards/Unix-Linux/Linux%20Command%20Line%20Cheat%20Sheet.pdf).

 ---

-At any time, you can get the location your terminal is currently at by typing:
+At any time, you can get the location (folder) your terminal is in at by typing the "print working directory" command:

 ```sh
 pwd